 Terrain: Moderate and generallly suitable for someone of poor fitness, all off-road.

-Start: Car park next to Falls (Ordnance Survey Grid Reference (OSGR) SX 228 689).
+Start: The walk starts from the car park next to Falls (Ordnance Survey Grid Reference (OSGR) SX 228 689).

 Stiles/steps/gates: There are some steps at the end of the route but we would recommend that you retrace your steps to avoid them.